 Copernicus DNA.
 Abstract only; full paper will be available in 2016.

-Gwozdz Family Tree.
+Gwozdz Family Tree.pdf.
 A 168 page book.
 Pdf format.
 2 Megs download.
 Documentation of my family tree.
 Data for living people has been deleted from this web version.
+Last update was 2006; an update is planned for 2017.

 Family Names.
 There are hundreds of family names in that book.
 The “Search” function works for both pdf and Word versions.